 Applying for a Credit Card

 - Review your credit score to determine if you qualify for credit.
-The amount of credit you qualify for will affect the interest rate you will be charged.
+Your score will determine how much credit you qualify for and what interest rate you'll pay.

 - Apply.
 As a beginner, always look to apply for a card meant for a beginner.
 Avoid applying to several credit issuers.
-Each application will show up on your credit report, making it appear you are desperate for credit.
-This can have a negative impact on your credit score.
-Be CAUTIOUS of credit card offers that “guarantee” approval regardless of your credit history.
-They are usually scams that end up costing you!
+Each application will show up on your credit report, and having too many in a short time frame will lower your credit score.
+Be CAUTIOUS of credit card offers that “guaranteed” approval regardless of your credit history.
+They usually come with very high interest rates and penalty fees.

-- Reporting: Make sure your credit card reports to all three major credit bureaus.
+- Reporting: Make sure your credit card reports to all three major credit bureaus - Experian, Equifax, and Transunion.

 Maintaining Your Credit Card